-Production from the Galapagos Redevelopment conventional oil development project is expected to begin in 2025 and is forecast to peak in 2026, to approximately 49,085 bpd of crude oil and condensate.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2056.
+Production from the Galapagos Redevelopment conventional oil development project is expected to begin in 2025 and is forecast to peak in 2026, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2056.

 Contractors involved in the Galapagos Redevelopment conventional oil field